Why you need a JIRA Alternative

 Pricing: Free – €59/month

-DoneDone is specifically designed for issue tracking and customer support for software developers.
+DoneDone is on the list of JIRA alternatives because its specifically designed for issue tracking and customer support for software developers.
 Its “refreshingly simple” interface allows you to plan, code, test, and provide customer support all in one central location.

 The software offers features such as issue management, workflow management, real-time in-app notification, release builds, SVN and GIT integration, and reporting.